 celebrity

-It's been more than a year since the release of It Ends With Us, a movie that kicked off one hell of a public and legal feud between actors Blake Lively and Justin Baldoni.
+It's been 17 months since the release of It Ends With Us, the movie that kicked off one hell of a public and legal feud between actors Blake Lively and Justin Baldoni.

-Beginning with starring roles in the 2024 film adaptation of Colleen Hoover's novel, It Ends with Us, which Baldoni directed, the tension between them has boiled over into a year-long legal battle with multiple lawsuits.
+They both starred in the 2024 film adaptation of Colleen Hoover's novel, It Ends with Us, which Baldoni directed.
+Soon, the tension boiled over into a loooong legal battle with multiple lawsuits.

-In December 2024, Lively filed a lawsuit against Baldoni and his producing partners, Wayfarer Studios, where she accused her co-star of sexual harassment, retaliation and a smear campaign, which he denied, and Baldoni filed a countersuit, where he accused Lively of defamation.
-However, that lawsuit was terminated in October.
+In December 2024, Lively filed a lawsuit against Baldoni and his producing partners, Wayfarer Studios, where she accused her co-star of sexual harassment, retaliation and a smear campaign, which he denied.
+Baldoni filed a countersuit, where he accused Lively of defamation.
+However, that lawsuit was terminated.

-Fast-forward to November 2025 and Baldoni's team filed a 73-page court document, asking a judge to dismiss Lively's claims against him.
-But, on December 4, 2025, Lively's team filed an opposition to this motion, arguing that the case should proceed to trial — which is set for March 2026.
+Then, in November 2025, Baldoni's team filed a 73-page court document, asking a judge to dismiss Lively's claims against him.
+But, in December, Lively's team filed an opposition to this motion, arguing that the case should proceed to trial — which is set for May this year.

 Listen: A leaked email has reignited the Taylor Swift and Blake Lively drama.
 Post continues below.